-The ZTE logo exudes a feeling of lightness akin to a breath of wind.
+The ZTE logo exudes a sense of lightness, like a breath of wind.
 The emblem embodies wireless data transmission, the company’s primary focus.
 The manufacturer’s innovations represent the dreams and futuristic visions of tomorrow.

-Originating in Shenzhen, China, ZTE Corporation was established in 1985 by Hou Weigui with a primary mission of producing PBX switches.
+Originating in Shenzhen, China, ZTE Corporation was established in 1985 by Hou Weigui, with a primary mission to produce PBX switches.
 The company set its sights on foreign markets three years later, marking its initiation into global trade.
-By 1993, ZTE pioneered China’s telecommunication landscape, laying out the country’s inaugural GSM digital mobile phone network.
+By 1993, ZTE had pioneered China’s telecommunication landscape, laying out the country’s inaugural GSM digital mobile phone network.

-In a milestone moment, the firm went public in 1997 on the Shenzhen stock exchange, further fortifying its financial footing.
+In a milestone moment, the firm went public on the Shenzhen Stock Exchange in 1997, further fortifying its financial footing.
 Two years later, it intensified its commitment to innovation by establishing research and development facilities in several Chinese cities, including Shanghai, Nanjing, and Xi’an.
-Expanding its financial presence, ZTE made its way onto the Hong Kong stock exchange in 2004.
+Expanding its financial presence, ZTE listed on the Hong Kong Stock Exchange in 2004.

 Meaning and History